Code-kumar/dotfiles/README.md

 ```
     curl -sS https://starship.rs/install.sh | sh
 ```
-- Make sure your **starship.toml** should be in your .config root folder if don't have create one, also you can find the starship.toml in my [Theme](https://github.com/Code-kumar/dotfiles/tree/master/Theme%20file) foler
+- Make sure your **starship.toml** should be in your .config root folder if don't have that folder create one, also you can find the starship.toml in my [Theme](https://github.com/Code-kumar/dotfiles/tree/master/Theme%20file) folder

 (I used [Starship](https://starship.rs/) to sync one theme file for both WSL shell and Windows Prompt).